ignotaC/epicanime/README.md

 No guns life season1 + season 2( simply good )

+The Demon Girl Next Door Season 1 and 2 - this is extreamly good anime

 WataMote it's silly but actualy nice.

 Princess resurection - series special and OVA ( people critic but it's very nice comic anime, gem )